thanpolas/toddmotto.github.io/_posts/2013-05-30-revisiting-svg-workflow-for-performance-and-progressive-development-with-transparent-data-uris.md

 }
 {% endhighlight %}

 I really liked this as it suddenly made some sense in a crazy way.
-The _clear.gif_ image was 1px by 1px in dimensions, and literally stretched into the width and height it's needed to be - really smart.
+The _blank.gif_ image was 1px by 1px in dimensions, and literally stretched into the width and height it's needed to be - really smart.

 The above 'Google' technique I like to explain to others as a transparent window image with a background image, essentially you're looking through a transparent image to see a background image.
 This is also amazing for icons...

 ### Why a clear &lt;img&gt; tag, over the &lt;i&gt; element for icons?
 I've stoppe using &lt;i&gt; for icons, it really isn't a good element.
-It's semantic meaning is that the contents should be italic, yes it starts with 'i' for 'icon' so I assume this is why it's popularity has risen, but it's semantic use is incorrect and it should be swapped for the _clear.gif_ technique, as really - icons are images too.
+It's semantic meaning is that the contents should be italic, yes it starts with 'i' for 'icon' so I assume this is why it's popularity has risen, but it's semantic use is incorrect and it should be swapped for the _blank.gif_ technique, as really - icons are images too.

 ### Data URIs
-Instead of using a _clear.gif_ physical image, we could trump Google a little and create a transparent Data URI image out of it, and embed the image data inline.
+Instead of using a _blank.gif_ physical image, we could trump Google a little and create a transparent Data URI image out of it, and embed the image data inline.
 This is done to save uploading and creating a transparent image as well as to save an HTTP request:

 {% highlight html %}
 <img src="data:image/gif;base64,R0lGODlhAQABAIAAAAAAAP///yH5BAEAAAAALAAAAAABAAEAAAIBRAA7" class="chromium">